MFlowCode/MFC/README.md

 ./mfc.sh test -j 8
 ```
 And you're done!
-You can learn more about MFC's capabilities in its documentation or play with the examples located in the `examples/` directory!
+You can learn more about MFC's capabilities [via its documentation](https://mflowcode.github.io/documentation/index.html) or play with the examples located in the `examples/` directory (some are [shown here](https://mflowcode.github.io/documentation/md_examples.html))!

 ## Citation